dousamark/NubeoLibrary/README.md

 # Status

-This library is maintained by [Marek Dousa](https://github.com/dousamark).
+This library, written in .NET Core for cross platform compatibility, is maintained by [Marek Dousa](https://github.com/dousamark).
 For programming documentation open ProgrammerDocumentation.rtf

 # Nubeo Library